mikefrancis/mikefrancis.dev/posts/tiny-graphql-api-using-next-js.md

 This is a fairly standard React Function Component.
 The juicy bit is when we hook into Next.js' `getInitialProps` method.
 This is fired by the main Next.js application component, which wraps all components in our application.
 It's great for things like data fetching, where you want to do some pre-fetching before a component is rendered or indeed given props.
 We need this!

-We hook into this and use the `axios` library, a wrapper around Promises, to request our newly created GraphQL endpoint.
+We hook into this and use the `axios` library, a wrapper around `fetch`, to request our newly created GraphQL endpoint.
 We supply the raw GraphQL as the body using the `query` field, then once we get a response, destructure that into the props which this method will return - so anything that is returned will end up as a `prop` in the main component.
 We don't deal with errors or anything like that, so it's something to think about if you were to take this further.